 You must accept the copyright statement of Silva Fennica before submitting a manuscript.

 During the manuscript submission, you must submit complete information of all authors, including affiliations, addresses, and e-mail addresses, in the OJS page.
 ORCID id of all authors that have one must be given.
-After the forthcoming upgrade of our website, we will start to publish ORCID ids in the author information.
+The ORCID ids will be published in the author information.
 Further, phone number of the corresponding author must be entered to the system.
-Note that this information will not be transmitted to the reviewers but it will be available to the editors and associate editors.

 An e-mail message acknowledging receipt will be sent to the corresponding author.

 Silva Fennica’s review procedure is pre-publication, single blind, editors mediate all interactions between reviewers and authors, peer reviews are not published, review is facilitated by the journal and the reviews are owned by the authors of the reviews.

 When a manuscript arrives to the Editorial System OJS, the Editor-in-Chief or the Managing Editor reviews that it fits within the scope of Silva Fennica and fulfils minimum requirements for peer-review.
 Manuscripts clearly out of the scope of the journal will be declined in this phase.
 A manuscript may also be declined if it is apparent that it does not contain any new knowledge on the studied topic.
 Manuscripts with poor presentation, serious linguistic problems, and those that do not adhere to the Author Guidelines of Silva Fennica will be returned to the authors for revision.
 If the authors decide to resubmit the revised version, it will be considered as a new submission.
 Manuscripts are screened for similarity using the iThenticate software.
 Screening results are always interpreted case by case by the Editor-in-Chief or the Managing Editor.
 Manuscripts deemed too similar with earlier work will be declined.